after surgery care

 After patients return home, our team continues to provide support and care.
 Talk to your doctor about any care you will need to provide when you take your child home.
 This may include changes in medicines, treatment, the need for special home care equipment or follow-up appointments.
 Your care providers will give you special instructions to follow once you and your child arrive home.
 Discharge planners are available to help coordinate your home-care needs.

-If you have questions or need assistance, please call the pediatric surgery clinic at 937-641-5020.
-After hours, dial 937-641-3000 to reach the hospital’s operator, and ask for the pediatric surgeon on call.
+If you have questions or need assistance, please call 937-641-3000 and ask for the surgery department, or refer to the number on your after visit instructions (either in MyKidsChart or printed).
 Please let your doctor know about any changes in child’s health after your child’s stay.

 call us with any questions or concerns, particularly if your child...